The two leading hosting services are the basis behind millions of websites worldwide.

 So, if WordPress integration is the feature that is decisive for you in this GoDaddy vs. Bluehost for WordPress head-to-head standoff, then the winner is Bluehost.
-The hosting provider is being recommended by the open-source platform for over 15 years and is easier and faster to set up and use thanks to the multiple dedicated WordPress plans offered by Bluehost.
+The hosting provider is being recommended by the open-source platform for over 15 years and is easier and faster to set up and use, thanks to Bluehost’s multiple dedicated WordPress plans.

 Are You Using WordPress?

-So, if you are already using WordPress, or you have experience with it, then the recommended option for a hosting service for your new website is Bluehost.
+So, if you are already using WordPress or have experience with it, then the recommended option for a hosting service for your new website is Bluehost.